 If you are pregnant, you must wear your seatbelt.
 Sit up as straight as you can and ensure the lap belt sits across your hips and is not pressing on your stomach.

 Airbags do not replace seatbelts.
 They cannot stop you or your passengers from being flung from your vehicle and they may injure children.

 Even in a taxi, you must wear your seatbelt.
 If you have children with you, they need to be fastened into booster or car seats.

 Children ages 16 and up are required to fasten their own seatbelts and will be fined if they are not wearing a seatbelt.

 The proper use of seatbelts can save lives and even minimize motor vehicle injuries.
 Greg Monforton & Partners urge all drivers and passengers to always wear their seatbelt while in a moving vehicle.

 If you were injured in a car accident caused by a careless driver, and you suffered injuries despite properly wearing a seatbelt, you may be entitled to compensation.
-Our law firm offers free legal consultations and can help determine your legal options.
+A personal injury lawyer in Windsor, ON from our law firm can review your claim for free and can help determine your legal options.

 Contact Greg Monforton & Partners by calling (866) 320-4770.